aturner-epcc/docs-test2/docs/user-guide/containers.md

   - Interactively on the login nodes
   - Interactively on compute nodes
   - As serial processes within a non-interactive batch script
-  - As parallel processes within a non-interactive batch script (not yet documented)
+  - As parallel processes within a non-interactive batch script

 We provide information on each of these scenarios (apart from the parallel use where we are still preparing the documentation) below.